Cray-HPE/docs-csm/operations/validate_csm_health.md

 If one or more checks failed:

-- The return code will be non-0
+- The return code will be non-zero
 - The final line of output will begin with `FAILURE` and will list which checks failed
 - For example: